ytgong-gyalrong/ytgong-gyalrong.github.io/_pages/about.md

     <p>1140 Amsterdam Ave</p>
     <p>NYC, NY 10027</p>

- selected_papers: false # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

- announcements:
+# announcements:
-  enabled: false # includes a list of news items
+#   enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+#   limit: 5 # leave blank to include all the news in the `_news` folder

- latest_posts:
+# latest_posts:
-  enabled: false
+#   enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+#   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+#   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, welcome to my personal website.
 My name is Yuting Gong and I am a first-year Ph.D. student in East Asian Languages and Cultures (EALAC) at Columbia University.
 I am a first-generation college student born at the eastern edge of the Tibetan Plateau.
 I primarily conduct research in topics such as state-building, gender, mobility and how these aspects intersecting with each other in borderland regions, such as Sino-Tibetan borderlands.
 I was trained with social science mostly and my previous research mainly focused on contemporary era and I am incorporating historical perspective in my future research and hopefully will be able to self-label as a historian someday.
 Methodologically, I am navigating a method integrating historical archival research with contemporary ethnographic fieldwork.